Acupuncture & Taping In Leeds & Surrounding Areas

 Acupuncture is a system of complimentary medicine whereby fine needles are inserted into the skin at specific points of the body.
 This can be beneficial when addressing chronic and acute pain presentation and some soft tissue conditions.

 In addition to acupuncture, we also offer taping.
-Our trained physiotherapists can perform various taping techniques, including Kinesio taping.
-Taping can work very well along side conventional physiotherapy interventions to help with athletic performance, restore joint stability, correct abnormal movement patterns and subsequently relieve pain.
+Our trained physiotherapists in Leeds can perform various taping techniques, including Kinesio taping.
+Taping can work very well alongside conventional physiotherapy interventions to help with athletic performance, restore joint stability, correct abnormal movement patterns and subsequently relieve pain.

 To discuss acupuncture and taping treatments with one of our fully trained physiotherapists, contact our team today.